zentralwerkstatt/teaching/art185ai.md

 - :book: [Has Artificial Intelligence Brought Us the Next Great Art Movement?
 Here Are 9 Pioneering Artists Who Are Exploring AI’s Creative Potential](https://news.artnet.com/market/9-artists-artificial-intelligence-1384207) (2018)
 - [Twitter discussion](https://twitter.com/DrBeef_/status/1055285640420483073) (2018)
 - :book: [We Made Our Own Artificial Intelligence Art, And So Can You](https://www.wired.com/story/we-made-artificial-intelligence-art-so-can-you/)

+Weekly assignment: Find an artwork that has been made using computers.
+Briefly (300 words max.) describe the artwork and the role the computer has played in its production.
+Send an image of the work, a link to or description of where you found it, and the text to me until next Monday.
+We will review some of the works in class on Tuesday.

 ### 1/15: History of Computer Art, 1965